-- Two replies due at midnight as indicated on the course calendar - Minimum of 100 words each - Ask questions to encourage students to think deeper - Share personal experiences that relate to the discussion topics - Constructively disagree at times - Provide meaningful feedback DO NOT simple state "I agree"
+- Two replies due at midnight as indicated on the course calendar - Minimum of 50-100 words each - Ask questions to encourage students to think deeper - Share personal experiences that relate to the discussion topics - Constructively disagree at times - Provide meaningful feedback DO NOT simple state "I agree"

 Quizzes: There will be individual chapter quizzes given each week to go along with your readings.
 They are open book.
 These quizzes will vary in format and you will be given 2 attempts on each quiz.
-Quizzes are worth 20 points each.
-There is also a one-time culture concept quiz, that will simply test your knowledge regarding culture - this is a low stakes quiz worth 10 points.

-Reading Assignments: There are two reading assignments this semester.
-The material and assignment are provided under the "Assignments" area in Blackboard.
+Reading Assignments: There are 2 reading assignments this semester.
+The material and assignments are provided under the "Course Content" area in Blackboard.
 This should be a polished essay using the conventions of Standard Written English and a minimum of 500 words.
 Any information from the text must be cited using APA format in order to avoid plagiarism.
-Worth 75 points.

 Cultural Food Assignment: Specifics and details are in Blackboard.
-Worth 120 points

-Mid-Term Exam: All multiple choice.
-Worth 100 points
+Mid-Term Exam